Generic selectors

 Sydney Destination Partnership

-In FY2018, The Star Sydney has partnered with the City of Sydney Council, accommodation, entertainment and tourism operators to build Sydney’s reputation on the global stage with the launch of a dedicated Sustainable Destination Partnership program.
+Since FY2018, The Star Sydney has partnered with the City of Sydney Council and accommodation, entertainment and tourism operators to build Sydney’s reputation on the global stage with the launch of a dedicated Sustainable Destination Partnership program.

 Green Building Council Australia

-The Star has been a member of GBCA since 2017 and is committed to ensure its building and projects are environmentally certified by independent third parties.
+The Star has been a member of GBCA since 2017 and is committed to ensuring its building and projects are environmentally certified by independent third parties.

 Soap Aid

 Soap Aid is a not-for-profit organisation recycling and sending critical soap to communities facing major hygiene challenges.
-The Star has been a member of the organisation since 2016, and donated over 1,335 kilograms of soap from across its hotel portfolio to the program.
+The Star has been a member of the organisation since 2016, and through donations across our hotel portfolio to the program, 54,290 bars of soap have been created and distributed to thousands of individuals in need.

 CLIMATE CHANGE RISK ASSESSMENT